cerbos/tutorial/src/03-resource-definition/README.md

 {{#include ./cerbos/policies/user.yaml}}
 ```

-The `contact` and `company` resources have a similiar structure at this stage and can be modeled as so:
+The `contact` and `company` resources have a similar structure at this stage and can be modeled as so:

 ```yaml
 {{#include ./cerbos/policies/contact.yaml}}